1Jo1/netty/transport-native-io_uring/README.md

 Another way would be to find security vulnerability is to use different attack vectors or use a tool for that

+SubmissionQueue is full - Backpressure Issue:

+it could cause to a unauthorized data modification of other clients if io_uring execution is too slow, other client could access to unauthorized data, solution would be to keep track of all events in SQE, these events will be delete in the CQE processing

+Hashmap Events Overflow issue(to keep the track of all events in the SQE) unauthorized data modification and client could access to unauthorized data because of the eventIdCounter overflow

 ### Contributions
 the project is completely done by me alone but I get a feedback from netty community